 McCray knew there was a lot riding on Towles going into the game, so he went out of his way to talk to the freshman before hand.
 In almost perfect coach speak, he tried to make the game simple, giving him the old “one play at a time” mantra that never gets old because it’s always been the truest part of the game.

-“That’s a ton of pressure starting as a freshman and so I talked to CJ a couple of days before the game about thinking about this as just another game, not letting the pressure nerverack you,” McCray said.
+“That’s a ton of pressure starting as a freshman and so I talked to CJ a couple of days before the game about thinking about this as just another game, not letting the pressure nervewrack you,” McCray said.
 “I told him, ‘if you just keep doing what you do, we’re going to be just fine.’”

-He did and they were so now the Bulldogs head into their state title game with Graham on Salem on Saturday with all kinds of options.
+He did and they were so now the Bulldogs head into their state title game with Graham in Salem on Saturday with all kinds of options.
 The G-Men have to prepare for just about everything from this offense.
 Goochland should have Snead back and that could put McCray back at quarterback for most snaps.
 Or, the Region 2A champs could use the mix they did against East Rockingham.
 Or there could be a different wrinkle that sees Towles at quarterback and Snead and McCray playing off the wing or at receiver.
-The bottom line, is that because the Bulldogs have confidence in McCray and Towles all over the field, they can kind of do whatever they want to throw Graham off guard.
+The bottom line is that because the Bulldogs have confidence in McCray and Towles all over the field, they can kind of do whatever they want to throw Graham off guard.
 Preparing for the wing-T is tough enough.
 Trying to account for where certain athletes line up where right now for Goochland is futile.
 The only certainty is that once it clicks, the Bulldogs will probably stick with it.

-But for the freshman, it’s just about doing what’s asked.
+For the freshman, it’s just about doing what’s asked.
 Not too many first year players get to say they had a hand in helping to put their team into the state title game.
 Not too many teams expect so much out of a freshman.
 In that way, it’s a perfect marriage.

 “I’m excited, I just want to go out and get this ring,” Towles.
 “The older guys, they expect me to be able to live up to the hype so I have to.
 It’s what I’ll come out and try and do.”